16 Tips for Building the Perfect Home Office

 1. Invest in a comfortable chair

 A comfortable chair is the heart of a productive home office.
-You’ll spend nearly half your day on it; investing in a good one will make a marked difference to your work life.
+You’ll spend nearly half your day on it.
+Investing in a good one will make a notable difference to your work life.

 Selecting the right chair can be a challenge.
-Prices vary a lot — a basic chair will cost under $50 while a
+Prices can range from a basic chair priced around $50 to a

 A second monitor is the closest you can get to a productivity superpower.
 An additional screen makes so many tasks easier — coding, designing, writing and researching.
 It also makes

-If you don’t like juggling windows, a second monitor should be high on your wish list.
+If you don’t like juggling windows, a second monitor should at the top of your wish list.
 For best results, buy the same model as your current setup so you have the same screen fidelity and experience.

 3. Don’t forget mice and keyboards

-The humble mouse and keyboard often get ignored for larger, flashier equipment.
-Yet, they are crucial for productivity and comfort.
+The humble mouse and keyboard are often ignored for larger, flashier equipment.
+Yet, they play a crucial part in improving productivity and comfort.

 For keyboards, try using mechanical keyboards.
 These have mechanical, clicky keys that give a lot of feedback.
-They might be noisy, but they offer unparalleled typing comfort.
+While they might be noisy, they offer unparalleled typing comfort.
 Writers and coders will especially love them.

 For mice, choose something larger that fits your hand comfortably.
-Gaming mice are particularly good for comfort and accuracy, though they tend to be pricey.
+Gaming mice are particularly comfortable and accurate, though they do tend to be on the pricier side.
 Avoid small travel mice — they’re uncomfortable for extended use.

 4. Consider buying a standing desk

-There is a growing body of research showing that sitting for extended periods of time is bad for your health.
-This is why a new generation of workers are embracing standing desks.
+There is a growing body of research that show that sitting for extended periods of time is bad for your health.
+This explains why the new generation of workers are embracing standing desks.

 A standing desk is exactly what you think: a tall desk where you work standing up.
-Most such desks are height adjustable (i.e. you can lower/raise the height as needed).
-Some more expensive variants can even be converted into conventional
+Most of these desks are height adjustable (i.e. you can lower/raise the height as needed).
+Some more expensive versions can even be converted into conventional

 A standing desk won’t magically transform your health, but it will improve productivity, focus and heart health.